Model (person): Runway modelling

-Runway models showcase clothes from fashion designers, fashion media, and consumers.
-They are also called "live models" and are self-employed.
-Their height is generally over 5'11" (180 cm) for men and over 5'7" (170 cm) for women.
-Runway models work in different locations, constantly travelling between those cities where fashion is well known—New York City, London, Paris, and Milan.
-Second-tier international fashion center cities include Rome, Florence, Venice, Brescia, Barcelona, Los Angeles, Tokyo, and Moscow.

-The criteria for runway models include certain height and weight requirements.
+Catwalk or runway models, also called live models, display clothes from fashion designers, fashion media, and consumers.
 During runway shows, models have to constantly change clothes and makeup.
-Models walk, turn, and stand in order to demonstrate a garment's key features.
+Models walk, turn, and stand to demonstrate a garment's key features.
 Models also go to interviews (called "go and sees") to present their portfolios.
-The more experience a model has, the more likely she/he is to be hired for a fashion show.
 A runway model can also work in other areas, such as department store fashion shows, and the most successful models sometimes create their own product lines or go into acting.

+Top runway models travel around the world to attend fashion shows.
+The most prestigious events are held in New York City, London, Paris, and Milan.
+Second-tier international fashion centre cities include Rome, Florence, Venice, Brescia, Barcelona, Los Angeles, Tokyo, and Moscow.